ARRIVING AT THE IMMIGRATION OFFICE - STEP 1

 Questions about your life today

-Questions about the night/day before the green card interview
+Questions about the night/day before the adjustment interview

-· How did you get to the green card interview?
+How did you get to the adjustment interview?

 It is important to answer every question as honestly and openly as possible.
 It may be a good idea to add the small details to your answers that only you and your spouse would know to show your authenticity.
 When you petition and apply for a green card case, you are promising the immigration services that you have entered into marriage in good faith.
 The immigration officer is there to make sure that you did not enter into the marriage only for the purpose of obtaining a green card.
 If there are discrepancies in the answers you and your spouse have given the immigration officers may ask more detailed questions.
 If the immigration officer believes that you are lying, you may be separated and/or asked to come back for a second interview, also known as the Stokes interview or a fraud interview.
 This is a serious matter and we urge you to seek representation by a qualified immigration attorney.